Burial Insurance On Blood Thinners: How Will Companies React

 When finding the best burial life insurance policy, the main thing to look for is the best coverage at the lowest cost from a good company.

-Lowest Cost: Getting the lowest price will allow you to have the highest death benefit within your budget.
+Lowest Cost: Getting the lowest price will give you the highest death benefit within your monthly budget.

-Good Company: A company would be considered “good” if it has a strong financial rating.
+Good Company: A company would be considered “good” if it has a solid financial rating.
 The financial rating can be found with an easy internet search and signifies its ability to payout claims in future years.

 Best Coverage: Protection that begins immediately is what you’ll strive to get.
-If you had a recent heart attack or stroke, this could prove difficult.
-If your blood thinners are just precautionary, you’ll have no issue qualifying for immediate burial insurance.
+This could prove difficult if you had a recent heart attack or stroke.
+If your blood thinners are just preventive, you’ll have no issue qualifying for immediate burial insurance.

 What an Insurance Agent Will Ask About Your Blood Thinner Prescriptions

-Our agents will ask the following questions to better understand which policy is the best fit for you.
+Our agents will ask the following questions to understand better which policy fits you best.

 - What prescriptions do you take?